MenuMinyu/Banking_web_app/Development Journal.md

 Commit 7: Added ever present sidebar to UI.
-Error: all icons are overlapping on eachother and are in one place commit 8+9: separated icons by correcting capitalization in div property
+Error: all icons are overlapping on eachother and are in one place commit 8+9: separated icons by correcting capitalization in div property commit 10: The layout of the home page is close to being finalized, with responsive animated sidebars being added, credit cards and details